nbrown02/Multi-Team-Forecaster/README.md

 * Create/save an access token
   - [Personal Access Token (PAT) if using Azure DevOps (make sure you have 'Read' Analytics access)](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows)
   - [Jira API token if using Jira](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+* If you are a Mac user (or a user unable to install Power BI desktop) you can use the web-based template app [for Jira here](https://marketplace.microsoft.com/en-us/product/power-bi/thrivvepartners1747925071876.mtdf_jira?tab=Overview) or [for ADO here](https://marketplace.microsoft.com/en-us/product/power-bi/thrivvepartners1747925071876.mtdf_ado?tab=Overview)
 * Then you're good to get started!

 ### Connectivity (Jira Version)